 - Release date: April 2018

 The P20 Pro didn't arrive in the US immediately, and it's still not officially available with a local variant.
-You can still pick up the international variant of the handset though for just over $800 on the likes of Amazon, but you'll need to check whether it's compatible with your carrier.
+You can still pick up the international variant of the handset though for around $750 on the likes of Amazon, but you'll need to check whether it's compatible with your carrier.

 - 40MP rear camera with 3x optical zoom